stahnma/puppet-module-puppetlabs_yum/README.md

    * puppetlabs-devel (pre-release software)
    * puppetlabs-source (source packages)

+## New in 0.1.0

+Devel can now be enabled through a class parameter through. enable_devel = true

 # Proxy
 If you have an http proxy required to access the internet, you can use the
 $proxy variable in the params.pp file.
 If it is set to a value other than